fene20/great-recipes/README.md

 ### Code

--   This project was based on the Code Institute Mini Project.
+-   This project was based on the Code Institute Data Centric Development Mini Project.

 -   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)